Thailand in World War II: Thai Invasion of French-Indochina (1940–1941)

-At the start of World War II, Plaek Phibunsongkhram shared many of his countrymen's admiration of fascism and the rapid pace of national development it seemed to afford.
+At the start of World War II, Phibun shared many of his countrymen's admiration of fascism and the rapid pace of national development it seemed to afford.
 Consequently, Phibun cultivated and intensified militarism and nationalism while simultaneously building a cult of personality using modern propaganda techniques.

-The regime also revived irredentist claims, stirring up anti-French sentiment and supporting restoration of former Thai territories in Cambodia and Laos.
+The regime also revived irredentist claims, stirring up anti-French sentiment.
 Seeking support against France, Phibun cultivated closer relations with Japan.
 Faced with American opposition and British hesitancy, Thailand looked to Japan for help in the confrontation with French Indochina.
 Although the Thais were united in their demand for the return of the lost provinces, Phibun's enthusiasm for the Japanese was markedly greater than that of Pridi Banomyong, and many old conservatives as well viewed the course of the prime minister's foreign policy with misgivings.

 Franco-Thai War (1940–1941)

 In October 1940, the Franco-Thai War broke out.
 The war was a sporadic battle between Thai and French forces along Thailand's eastern frontier and culminated in an invasion of Laos and Cambodia in January 1941.
-The Royal Thai Armed Forces were successful in occupying the disputed territories in French Indochina, with the French scoring their only notable victory at sea at the Battle of Ko Chang.
+The Royal Thai Armed Forces were successful in occupying the territories in French Indochina, with the French scoring their only notable victory at sea at the Battle of Ko Chang.

 Japan used its influence with Vichy France to obtain concessions for Thailand.
-As a result, France agreed in March 1941 to cede 54,000 square kilometres of Laotian territory west of the Mekong and most of the Cambodian province of Battambang to Thailand, which reinstated the original name of Phra Tabong Province.
-The recovery of this lost territory and the regime's apparent victory over a European colonial power greatly enhanced Phibun's reputation.
+As a result, France agreed in March 1941 to cede 54,000 square kilometres of Laotian territory west of the Mekong and most of the Cambodian province of Battambang to Thailand, which instated the Thai name of Phra Tabong Province.
+The recovery of territory and the regime's apparent victory over a European colonial power greatly enhanced Phibun's reputation.

-Because Japan wanted to maintain both her working relationship with Vichy and the status quo, the real beneficiaries of the conflict were the Japanese.
+Because Japan wanted to maintain both its working relationship with Vichy and the status quo, the real beneficiaries of the conflict were the Japanese.
 They were able to expand their influence in both Thailand and Indochina.
 The Japanese intention was to use Thailand and Indochina as their military base to invade Burma and Malaya in the future.

-The Thais were forced to accept only a quarter of the territory that they had lost to the French, in addition to having to pay six million piastres as a concession to the French.
+The Thais accepted a quarter of the territory that they had lost to the French, in addition to having to pay six million piastres as a concession to the French.
 Relations between Japan and Thailand subsequently stressed as a disappointed Phibun switched to courting the British and Americans in the hopes of warding off what he saw as an imminent Japanese invasion.